MacWhiney History, Family Crest & Coats of Arms

 The surname MacWhiney was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel.
 The name is derived from Suibhne O'Neill, who was a chieftain in Argyll, Scotland.
 His descendants migrated to Ireland as gallowglasses (mercenaries) prior to 1267.
 The three great septs of this name finally established themselves in Tirconnell in 14th century; they were known as MacSweeney Fanad, MacSweeney Banagh, and MacSweeney na dTuath, who were commonly referred to as 'MacSweeney of the Battleaxes.'
 They later became attached to the MacCarthys in the south and acquired their own territories and castles in Muskerry in County Cork.

-Important Dates for the MacWhiney family
+Early History of the MacWhiney family

 This web page shows only a small excerpt of our MacWhiney research.
 Another 69 words (5 lines of text) covering the years 1299 and 1310 are included under the topic Early MacWhiney History in all our PDF Extended History products and printed products wherever possible.